Search

 loose🔊

-To let loose, to free from restraints.
+To free from restraints.

 To unfasten, to loosen.